atunjeafolabi/erasys-backend-trial-task-nodejs/README.md

 - Add more tests
 - Add database migration for automaic table creation during testing
 - Make the CLI application globally installable
-- Add the possibility of passing in command line options into the CLI script
 - Further refactoring of the codebase

 ## Issues